open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

 ## Steps to completion

 1. Watch the Blender Foundation videos 1-15 to get acquainted with the interface and modeling tools.
-2. Choose an animal to model.
+2. Choose an animal and create a low poly style model.
 Find animal reference images.
 Bring the reference image into Blender to model from.
 3. Begin modeling your object.
    1. Practice editing vertices, edges, and faces.
    2. Use the Loop Cut and Extrude tools to add geometry to the mesh.